gabrielfrancois/audenciel/README.md

 - `*_phase/`: contains the data for a given phase, including input data and reference labels.
 Running `setup_data.py` will generate dummy data for a development phase.
 - `competition.yaml`: configuration file for the codabench competition, specifying phases, tasks, and evaluation metrics.
 - `pages/`: contains markdown files that will be rendered as web pages in the codabench competition.
+- `requirements.txt`: contains the required python dependencies to run the challenge.

 ## Extra scripts in this repository